-A review of the SAP/QAPP shall be performed by the Technical Advisory Committee (TAC) or Water Quality Committee when there are material changes made to the sampling program (e.g. new monitoring sites, additional parameters, laboratory changes, changes in personnel, etc.), and any updates shall be made as needed.
-In addition, a review and update of the SAP/QAPP shall be conducted by the TAC or Water Quality Committee in preparation for Water Quality Control Commission (WQCC) Rule Making Hearings (RMH) and other special studies, as needed.
+A review of the SAP/QAPP shall be performed by the Technical Advisory Committee (TAC) when there are material changes made to the sampling program (e.g. new monitoring sites, additional parameters, laboratory changes, changes in personnel, etc.), and any updates shall be made as needed.
+In addition, a review and update of the SAP/QAPP shall be conducted by the TAC in preparation for Water Quality Control Commission (WQCC) Rulemaking Hearings (RMH) and other special studies, as needed.
 Changes and amendments shall be incorporated into the SAP/QAPP in a timely manner, and shall be well-documented.
+The final SAP/QAPP shall be approved by the Authority's Board of Directors.

-6.0 Timeline
+6. Timeline

 Sampling and data collection shall be implemented per Regulation 72.
 The Cherry Creek Basin is subject to the hearing timelines of the Cherry Creek Reservoir Control Regulation (Regulation 72), statewide water quality standards (Regulation 31), Cherry Creek water quality standards (Regulation 38), statewide water quality standards assessment (Regulation 93), and other regulations (Regulation 22, 43, 61, 85).
 As these regulations change, the SAP/QAPP may need to be revisited and may change.
-The next Water Quality Control Commission Triennial Review Informational Hearing for Regulation 72 will be held in May 2015.
-Figure 1 below shows the timeline of regulation hearings pertaining to the Cherry Creek Basin.
+The next Water Quality Control Commission (Commission) Triennial Review Informational Hearing for Regulation 72 will be held in May 2018.
+Table 1 below shows a potential future timeline of regulatory hearings pertaining to the Cherry Creek Basin; note that all dates labeled "TBD" are estimates only and may or may not be scheduled in these years.